 RSS is a wonderful format to get information from all kind of different sources.
 It is dead easy to provide, has a predictable (albeit limited) format and is very easy to use.
 The problem of course is that with the amount of different feeds used in one page its performance goes down.
 The reason is […]

 UPDATE: While this post is an interesting study, the problem it solves turns out to be much simpler.
 The details are here.
-In resume: you need a closing separator and it all works fine in IE7/Vista/Win7 Let’s start this post as a dialog: – Data URIs are a way to embed the base64-encoded content of [...]
+In resume: you need a closing separator and it all works fine in IE7/Vista/Win7 Let’s start this post as a dialog: – Data Able .
+It every those, canadian online pharmacy low don’t… […]

 Last night I talked about the benefits of reducing the number of page components and the resulting elimination of HTTP overhead.
 A little carried away into making the case (because, surprisingly, I still meet people that are not convinced about the benefits) I didn’t talk about some of the drawbacks and pain points associated with […]